Xilinx/brevitas/README.md

 - **Cost**: model the hardware cost at training-time.

+## Supported Layers
+The following layers and operations are supported out-of-the-box:

+- QuantLinear
+- QuantConv2d
+- QuantReLU, QuantHardTanh, QuantTanh, QuantSigmoid
+- QuantAvgPool2d
+- QuantBatchNorm2d
+- Element-wise add, concat
+- Saturating integer accumulator

+Additional layers can be easily supported using a combination of pre-existing modules.

 ## Getting started

 Here's how a simple quantized LeNet might look like, starting from a ReLU6 for activations and using default settings for scaling: